magomimmo/modern-cljs/doc/tutorial-18.md

 everthing has to do with the needed development libs/tools.

-Here is a cleaned version of the `project.clj` file corresponding to the latest mutable state we reached in the first part ot this tutorial.
+Here is a cleaned version of the `project.clj` file corresponding to the latest state we reached in the first part ot this tutorial.

 ```clj